ravigehlot/code-practice/docs/jest.md

 - setupFilesAfterEnv
     is a list of modules that will be run once before each test file but after the testing framework is installed in the environment.

+- window object
+    window is the object of browser, it is not the object of javascript.
+The javascript objects are string, array, date etc. windows is known as the global object in a browser it can also be treater as the DOM root window = browser.

+        - window
+            is the actual global object.

+        - window.document
+            is where the DOM is.

+        - window.screen
+            it contains properties about the user's display.

+        - window.navigator
+            it is used for browser detection.

+- document
+    HTML
+    document gets loaded into window object

+- window.document
+     browser + HTML